Differences Between a Maryland Protective Order & Peace Order: A Legal Comparison

 Statute: Md.
 Code, CJP § 3-1503.1

-Protective Order Up to 1 year, extendible
+Maryland Protective Order – Up to 1 year, extendible

 Koshko v.
 Haining, 398 Md.
 404 (2007) – Clarified constitutional limits on custody relief in protective orders—emphasizing due process when awarding custody without full family law proceedings.